wy-dai/wy-dai.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello, and welcome to my homepage!"
+title: "Welcome to my homepage"
 author_profile: true
 redirect_from:
   - /about/